microsoft/winget-pkgs/doc/manifest/schema/1.1.0/locale.md

   **Optional Field**

   This key represents the privacy web site or specific web page provided the publisher or ISV.
-If there is a privacy web site or specific web page for the package it is preferred over a generic privacy page for the publisher.
+If there is a privacy web site or specific web page for the package, it is preferred over a generic privacy page for the publisher.
  </details>

 <details>